2023 Plymouth City Council election: Campaign

 Statements of persons nominated were published on 5 April listing all validly nominated candidates.
 To hold a majority of seats after the election, the Conservatives needed to win thirteen out of the nineteen seats up for election, while Labour needed to win twelve.
 Labour activists said they were confident they would be able to win at least twelve seats.

 Mark Shayer, who took over as acting leader of the council after Bingley resigned, said he would not seek re-election as Conservative group leader after the council election.

-The Labour group leader Tudor Evans said that the Conservative administration felling trees in the city centre was not one of the issues raised most often by voters, who wre instead focused on the cost of living, particularly food and energy prices.
+The Labour group leader Tudor Evans said that the Conservative administration felling trees in the city centre was not one of the issues raised most often by voters, who were instead focused on the cost of living, particularly food and energy prices.
 He said that a Labour council would increase the number of trees, wildflowers and greenery in the city centre alongside "economic diversification".
 The Conservative candidate and former councillor Andrea Johnson said that most voters who bring up the cost of living were grateful for government support rather than critical.
 All parties except the Conservatives said they would protect the remaining healthy trees on Armada Way.
 The Conservatives "said they did not have a policy".

 The Conservatives campaigned on their support for freeport status, saying that it would increase local earnings.
 Labour promised to take action against antisocial behaviour, build new affordable homes including homes for social rent, and work to reduce waiting times for local NHS services.
 The Independent Alliance promised to protect trees in the city centre and reduce management costs at the city council.
 The Green Party, who do not whip their councillors to a single position, said they would prioritise environmental issues and ensure that residents are more thoroughly consulted to prevent issues like the Armada Way tree felling controversy.

 A multilevel regression with poststratification model by the polling firm YouGov suggested that Labour were likely to get 42% of the vote, with the Conservatives on 32%, the Liberal Democrats and Greens on 7% each, and independents and minor parties on 11% together.
 They described the probable council control as "leaning Labour" reflecting "modest Labour gains".
 The Times predicted further losses for the Conservatives, highlighting Labour's need to make gains in the city in the 2024 United Kingdom general election to be able to form a government.